matmu/matmu.github.io.depr/_posts/2024-03-24-Liveaboard-Diving-Red-Sea.md

 ---
-title: "Liveaboard Diving Red Sea on MY Blue Storm"
+title: "Diving safari in the Red Sea on the MY Blue Storm"
 tags:
   - Diving
 toc: true